Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas

 \subsection{Message Exchange}

 The downlink receiver, the uplink receivers, and the central unit continuously communicate with each other over a low-latency link.
 They are connected with fiber links in a star architecture with a switch in the middle.
-Given the relatively small number of devices, the overhead of such a network topology is small.
+Given the relatively small number of devices, the overhead of such a network topology is negligible.
 In \autoref{sec:eval:benchmark}, we evaluate how long a message exchange takes.

 We use the ZMQ protocol \cite{noauthor_zeromq_nodate} as it is a low-latency protocol with minimal overhead.
-We utilize its PUB/SUB pattern, where the transmitters are publishers and the receivers of messages are subscribing to the publishers.
-Essentially, publishers are broadcasting messages and they do not have any information on the state of the subscribers.
+We utilize its PUB/SUB pattern, where the transmitters are publishers and the receivers of messages subscribe to the publishers.
+Essentially, publishers broadcast messages and they do not have any information on the state of the subscribers.
 However, this also means that if a subscriber goes offline, the publisher does not know about it.
 In our system, we expect relatively low component downtime, and if any components shut down, the distributed system will be minimally affected.
 Therefore, a PUB/SUB pattern is a good choice for the minimal overhead it brings.
-We run all the messaging services in a separate thread.
+We run all messaging services on a separate thread.